shreesh-kr/arch-updatehelper/README.md

 **USAGE**
 To run from terminal simply type _update_ and it will start its work.
-User can also add an argument --D to change the gap between two updates.
 If any changes in the file location are made, direct changes in the update.py file are necessary as per requirement.

 **Sample usage:**
 to simple run script
 $> update
 to change difference between to dates to 3 days
 $> update --D 3
+to check for more info on next info use following option
+$> update -v